Oghma-Infinium/Apostasy/Documentation/NPCS.md

 Apostasy utilizes [EasyNPC](https://www.nexusmods.com/skyrimspecialedition/mods/52313) in order to create a custom NPC replacer merge for the list.
 While the assets for the individual mods that make up this merge are *downloaded* by Wabbajack during the download stage, they are not *installed* during the installation stage.
 Doing this saves ~40gb of installation size while still requiring the files to be downloaded by Wabbajack in order to construct the `.bsa` files related to the merge.

 Below you will find a relatively complete list of NPCs and the responsible replacer mod.
 If any NPC replacer is wrong here, please let me know and I will correct it, this list was generated using Excel lookup formulas based on my own documentation.
-The table is sorted alphabetically and only contains ***vanilla NPCs***, in the future I may consider adding followers to this list, but since they are not included in the NPC Merge, it seems unnecessary.
+The table is sorted alphabetically (by Editor ID) and only contains ***vanilla NPCs***, in the future I may consider adding followers to this list, but since they are not included in the NPC Merge, it seems unnecessary.

  **NPC**                             | **REPLACER MOD**
 :-----------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------: